shelepuginivan/hakutest/website/docs/cli/statistics.md

 :::note

-The actual formatting of the output configuration may vary depending on the terminal.
+The actual formatting of the output statistics may vary depending on the terminal.

 :::